-GIB Weatherline[®] Rigid Air Barrier Systems constitute an effective rigid air barrier and a weather resistant secondary line of defence to manage potential external moisture penetration.
-Once installed, the system in conjunction with completed roof, soffit linings and exterior joinery installation, constitutes a temporary weathertight exterior (able to be exposed for up to 90 days).
+GIB Weatherline® Rigid Air Barrier

+Systems constitute an effective rigid

+air barrier and a weather resistant

+secondary line of defence to manage

+potential external moisture penetration.

-Other benefits of the GIB Weatherline[®] Rigid Air Barrier Systems are covered in this manual.
+Other benefits of the GIB Weatherline® Rigid Air Barrier Systems are covered in this manual.

-GIB Weatherline[®] Rigid Air Barrier Systems
+GIB Weatherline® Rigid Air Barrier Systems

-The systems have been developed as both a rigid air barrier and also as temporary weather protection for the exterior of a building (in conjunction with installed roof, soffit linings and exterior joinery) for a period of up to 90 days, prior to the installation of the exterior cladding.
+The systems have been developed as both a rigid air barrier and also as temporary weather protection for the exterior of a building (in conjunction with installed roof, soffit linings and exterior joinery) for a period of up to 180 days, prior to the installation of the exterior cladding.
 They are suitable for use in both residential and commercial buildings.

-GIB Weatherline[®] Rigid Air Barrier Systems provide structural bracing and fire protection performance.
+GIB Weatherline® Rigid Air Barrier Systems provide structural bracing and fire protection performance.
 They can also assist in the reduction of external environmental noise.

-GIB Weatherline® Rigid Air Barrier Systems consist of a 10mm or 13mm sheet with a water and mould resistant fibreglass reinforced gypsum core and a water resistant synthetic glass fibre sheet facing on both sides.
-Sheets are screw fixed to the outside face of a timber or steel frame with all vertical or horizontal joints, and penetrations covered with a weathertight flashing tape.
+GIB Weatherline® Rigid Air Barrier

+Systems consist of a 10mm or 13mm

+sheet with a water and mould resistant

+fibreglass reinforced gypsum core and

+a water resistant synthetic glass fibre

+sheet facing on both sides.
+Sheets

+are screw fixed to the outside face of

+a timber or steel frame with all vertical

+or horizontal joints, and penetrations

+covered with a weathertight flashing tape.

 A range of sheet sizes are available.
+All

-All of the GIB Weatherline® Rigid Air Barrier Systems are fast and easy to install.
-GIB Weatherline® Rigid Air Barrier Systems comply as an Alternative Solution proprietary system within the New Zealand Building Code (NZBC) requirements for rigid underlays.
+of the GIB Weatherline® Rigid Air Barrier

+Systems are fast and easy to install.

+GIB Weatherline® Rigid Air Barrier Systems comply as an Alternative Solution proprietary system within the New Zealand Building Code (NZBC) requirements for rigid wall underlays.
 These are covered in E2/AS1 (the compliance document for Building Code clause E2 External Moisture) section 9.1.4, 9.1.7.2 and the performance requirements of Table 23 (Properties of roof underlays and wall underlays).

-GIB Weatherline[®] Rigid Air Barrier Systems have been tested for wind speeds up to and including Extra High wind zone as defined in NZS 3604 and for buildings outside the scope of NZS 3604 (specific engineering design).
+GIB Weatherline® Rigid Air Barrier Systems have been tested for wind speeds up to and including Extra High wind zone as defined in NZS 3604 and for buildings outside the scope of NZS 3604 (specific engineering design).